 The Kubernetes networking model relies heavily on IP addresses.
 Services, Pods, containers, and nodes communicate using IP addresses and ports.
 Kubernetes provides different types of load balancing to direct traffic to the correct Pods.
 All of these mechanisms are described in more detail later in this topic.
 Keep the following terms in mind as you read:

 - ClusterIP: The IP address assigned to a Service.
-In other documents, it may be called the "Cluster IP".
+In other documents, it might be called the "Cluster IP".
 This address is stable for the lifetime of the Service, as discussed in the Services section in this topic.

 - Pod IP: The IP address assigned to a given Pod.
 This is ephemeral, as discussed in the Pods section in this topic.